A-Z Topical Index

 For though by this time you ought to be teachers, you have need again for someone to teach you the elementary principles of the oracles of God, and you have come to need milk and not solid food.
 For everyone who partakes only of milk is not accustomed to the word of righteousness, for he is an infant.
 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.

-By all means, let's learn from one another -- eagerly receiving the word, while also examining everything carefully.
+By all means, let’s learn from one another.
+But let us eagerly receive the word, while also examining everything carefully.

 Now to each one the manifestation of the Spirit is given for the common good.
 To one there is given through the Spirit the message of wisdom, to another the message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.
 All these are the work of one and the same Spirit, and he gives them to each one, just as he determines.

-Discernment includes judging -- a practice many Christians are confused about.
+But discernment includes judging — a Biblical practice many Christians are confused about.

-Janet and I, publishers of Apologetics Index, have taught many Christians how to grow in discernment.
-Among other things, which we will discuss at a later time, we recommend the following books:
+Janet and Anton, publishers of Apologetics Index, have taught many Christians how to grow in discernment.
+Among other things we recommend the following resources:

 Observation teaches you to see precisely what that passage says.
 It is the basis for accurate interpretation and correct application.
 Observation answers the question: What does the passage say?